 Resilience and the ability to adapt make a big difference in any organization, not only in times of crisis.
 It is important to have a strong support network around you, which you can call each other to grow with you.

 4. Build an online presence

-Even that your business needs to be online, you need to wisely choose the channels you will invest in.
+Even if your business needs to be online, you need to wisely choose the channels you will invest in.
 Come back to your business plan and check where your ideal customer spends time.
-What are the pages, brands, idols that they follow on social media?
-When are they online, at night, during work?
+What are the pages, brands, and idols that they follow on social media?
+When are they online, at night, or during work?
 What are the questions that they have that you can answer?

 Seeking inspiration in large companies can always be something interesting to feed your ideas.
 But don’t forget to produce something unique for your brand – especially if we are talking about our website.
 People like websites and social media profiles with differentiated content, which they can always access and share.
 Create something that is a reference for the audience.

 While the business plan is a guiding document for the enterprise’s activities, it needs to be updated continuously.
 After all, scenarios change, the market can be fickle, and strategies may not work as well as imagined.
 If you set your goal, you need to make sure you’re on the right track.
 Monitoring is to follow up and correct the course when necessary.